JackPadalino/AMSCSApp/README.md

 - Forums allow students to ask questions and mark each other's solutions as 'helpful'

 #### Next steps:
-- Was able to run all migrations to heroku db!
-Need to change all instances of model names for Classroom and Forum
+- Push all templates to heroku and update heroku env variables
-- Created new model names Classroom and Forum
 - Removed student access if not currently enrolled in class - Do not remove projects!
 - Publish site!